-The standard method of recovering overhead costs is by charging a campuswide average rate to the unit's revenue from sales of goods and services to cash customers.
-Overhead is not charged on internal billing transactions between campus units using the Cost Transfer Invoice (CTI) form or the Internal Sales Document (ISD) form.
+The standard method of recovering overhead costs is by charging a campus-wide rate to the unit's revenue from sales of goods and services to cash customers.
+Overhead is not charged on internal billing transactions between campus units using the Cost Transfer Invoice (CTI) or the Internal Sales Document (ISD).
 In special cases, an alternative method may be considered by determining a fixed amount of overhead to charge or by direct charging for specific overhead services.

-Overhead rates are calculated by the Budget Office based on the proportion that the costs to be recovered bear to total University costs.
+Overhead rates are calculated by the Office of Planning and Budgeting based on the proportion that the costs to be recovered bear to total University costs.
 The calculation produces a University-wide rate which will apply to revenue received by all campus units unless specific exemptions are provided.
 Special rates will be calculated for those units which provide their own overhead services or reimburse the University for those services.
-Campus units whose principal facilities were not constructed from General Capital funds (e.g. the Parking Division) will have the building use component excluded from the overall rate.

 Under this exception a general overhead charge would not be assessed if clearly legally prohibited.
 Temporary exemptions may be granted to units which have rates fixed by contract or agreements with external parties.
 Where legal or other conditions constrain overhead charging, the option of charging specific transaction and/or service fees (e.g., an amount charged per payroll check) may be considered.

-Schools and colleges are notified of the applicable overhead rate by the Budget Office at the time a budget is established and thereafter when changes occur.
+UW Seattle schools and colleges are notified of the applicable overhead rate by the Budget Office at the time a budget is established and thereafter when changes occur.
+UW Tacoma schools and departments are notified by the Finance and Administration Office on that campus of the current overhead rate and new rates as changes occur.
 That rate is to be added to the unit's costs in determining fees charged to users or customers.